AngieStagg/reading-notes/README.md

-## *Hi, I'm Angie, a new student at Code Fellows.
+## *Hi, I'm Angie, a student at Code Fellows.
 Below you can find my notes, from each lesson, in either my 102, 201 or 301 classes.
-You can also find my GitHub portfolio page [here.](https://github.com/aedeleon2023)*
+You can also find my GitHub portfolio page [here.](https://github.com/aestagg)*

 ---